gojescore/timetable-clowns/PROTOCOL.md

 Restrictions:
 - Only triggers on **cake projectile hits**
 - Does NOT trigger on:
-  - mines
+  - mines / placed explosives
-  - dash
-  - environmental effects
+  - other future environmental effects

-Rebuy:
-- Player must answer another machine correctly
-- Big Nose may then appear again in future offers

 ⚠️ Big Nose is **NOT** part of `player.mods`
 It is a **server-side combat rule**, not a stat modifier.

 ---------------------------------------------------------------------